 You will also serve as Diplomat in communications with other civilizations.
-This can be done in writing (to other Diplomats) or orally (during times of open diplomacy announced by the Mighty Prof. Pai Mei).
+This can be done in writing (to other Diplomats) or orally (during times of open diplomacy announced by the Mighty Prof. Wu Wei), once your civilization and theirs have both unlocked Writing as a technology.
 If and when your group makes formal offers to other societies, you will take over the computer console, if you are not already in control of it.